-7 foot recommended minimum to allow passing.
-5 foot minimum width in constrained locations.
+7 foot recommended width to allow passing; 5 foot minimum width in constrained locations.
+Add additional shy space if contained by vertical elements such as curbs.

 Two-Way Cycle Tracks

 - Cycle tracks located on one-way streets have fewer potential conflict areas than those on two-way streets. - 12 foot recommended minimum for two-way facility.
 8 foot minimum in constrained locations